Image of city building skyline with Wi-Fi symbols connected over the top.

 This section will be regularly updated to include new questions as they arise.
 Stay tuned for the latest information!

-Who can applicants reach out to for guidance through the application process?
+How can applicants receive guidance throughout the application process?

 How do I define and demonstrate community need?